shawn1m/overture/README.md

 # overture
 [![Build Status](https://travis-ci.org/shawn1m/overture.svg)](https://travis-ci.org/shawn1m/overture)

-Overture is a DNS upstream switcher written in Go in order to purify DNS records.
+Overture is a DNS dispatcher written in Go.

 Overture means an orchestral piece at the beginning of a classical music composition, just like DNS which is nearly the first step of surfing the Internet.

-Overture forces IPv6 and custom domain DNS queries to use alternative DNS when applicable.
-Overture will first query the domain with listed primary DNS servers in configuration, if the answer is empty or does not match with the custom IP network, then overture will query the alternative DNS servers and use their answer instead.

 **Please note: If you are using the binary releases, please follow the instructions in the README file with corresponding git version tag.
 The README in master branch are subject to change and does not always reflect the correct